SumoLogic/sumologic-documentation/docs/integrations/saas-cloud-apps/pagerduty-v3.md

 * [Create a PagerDuty V3 Webhook](https://help.sumologic.com/07Sumo-Logic-Apps/18SAAS_and_Cloud_Apps/PagerDuty_v3/Collect_Logs_for_PagerDuty_V3#Create_a_PagerDuty_V3_Webhook)

-1.png "image_tooltip")

 Our new app install flow is now in Beta.
 It is only enabled for certain customers while we gather Beta customer feedback.
 If you can see the Add Integration button, you can follow the in-product instructions in Sumo Logic to set up the app.

-#### Event Types
+### Event Types

-The Sumo Logic App for PagerDuty V3 ingests PagerDuty incident Webhooks V3 messages, caused by events that occur in your PagerDuty account and Services.
+The Sumo Logic App for PagerDuty V3 ingests PagerDuty incident Webhooks V3 messages, that are triggered by events that occur in your PagerDuty account and Services.

-For more information on the incident messages supported in Webhooks V3, see the [PagerDuty documentation](https://developer.pagerduty.com/docs/ZG9jOjQ1MTg4ODQ0-overview#event-types).
+For more information on the incident messages supported in Webhooks V3, see the [PagerDuty documentation](https://developer.pagerduty.com/docs/ZG9jOjQ1MTg4ODQ0-overview).

-#### Log example
+### Log example

 For examples of incident.triggered, incident.acknowledged and incident.resolved log messages, see the [PagerDuty Webhooks V3 Examples](https://developer.pagerduty.com/docs/ZG9jOjQ1MTg4ODQ0-overview#webhook-payload) page.

-#### Sample Query
+### Sample Query

 The following Top Altering Services query is shown on the PagerDuty V3 - Overview dashboard.